Temporal Feedback Convolutional Recurrent Neural Networks for Speech Command Recognition: Analysis

 The role of temporal feedback in TF-CRNN is adjusting the strength of channel-wise activations using accumulated information from the upper level and, by doing so, increasing the representational power of the model.
-To understand the behaviors of TF-CRNN better, we computed statistics of the excitations over time from the temporal feedback in keyword spotting.
-We performed the analysis on a trained TF-CRNN with many-to-many setup using the test set in keyword spotting. \figurename~\ref{fig:analysis} shows the summarized temporal excitations of four different keywords (``backward'', ``bird'', ``stop'', and ``up'') from the first to the last block.
-Comparing them to root mean square (RMS) energy curves of input waveforms, we can observe that the excitations in the first block have opposite trends to the energy curves.
-When the energy levels increase, the excitations become smaller and in turn they suppress the sensitivity of feature activations.
-When the energy levels decrease, the the excitations amplify the sensitivity.
+To understand the behaviors of TF-CRNN better, we computed statistics of the excitation scales over time from the temporal feedback in speech command recognition.
+We performed the analysis on a trained TF-CRNN with the many-to-many setup using the test set in speech command recognition. \figurename~\ref{fig:analysis} shows the summarized temporal excitation scales of four different commands (``backward'', ``bird'', ``stop'', and ``up'') from the first to the last block.
+Comparing them to root mean square (RMS) energy curves of input waveforms, we can observe that the excitation scales in the first block have opposite trends to the energy curves.
+When the energy levels increase, the scales become smaller and in turn they suppress the sensitivity of feature activations.
+When the energy levels decrease, the scales amplify the sensitivity.
 This behavior was analogous to the operation in the outer hair cells \cite{Lyon:2017}.
-The SENets also have similar patterns in the excitations~\cite{kim2019comparison} but the difference is that the temporal feedbacks in TF-CRNN is from the upper layer and they are used to normalize input signals in the next time step.
-As the layer goes up, the amplitude of excitations becomes attenuated.
+The SENets also have similar patterns in the excitation scales~\cite{kim2019comparison} but the difference is that the temporal feedbacks in TF-CRNN is from the upper layer and they are used to normalize input signals in the next time step.
+As the layer goes up, the amplitude of the scales becomes attenuated.
 In the last layer, however, the trends are flipped (closer to the energy curves) and become more discriminant for the four classes.
-This is also similar to the trend in the SENets~\cite{hu2018senet,kim2019comparison}.
+This is also similar to the trend in the analysis of SENets~\cite{hu2018senet,kim2019comparison}.